austin-taylor/pixyll/_posts/2017-06-10-detect-beaconing-with-flare-elasticsearch-and-intrusion-detection-systems.md

 Configuring Flare
 -----------------

-After you've installed Flare, a binary file called *flare_beacon* will be added to your path.
+After you've installed Flare, a binary file called *flare_beacon* should be available in your path.
 This file takes arguments or configuration files.

-In the configs directory, there are .ini files which can be customized for your environment.
-Included is a selks4.ini, which is configured for SELKS 4.0.
+In the configs directory, there are .ini files.
+Included is a selks4.ini, which is pre-configured for SELKS 4.0.
+Be sure to tune the settings for your environment.

-The settings are tuneable and should be adjusted to your environment.
  I've added comments to explain each field.

 {% highlight awk %}
 [beacon]